-The Company shall consist of active and associate members, and may also include as life members' persons who have served the Company for 20 years or more and as Honorary Life Members such other persons as shall have rendered special services to the Company.
+The Company shall consist of Active and Associate members, aged 16+ (with Year 11 completed) and may also include as Life Members persons who have served the Company for 20 years or more and as Honorary Life Members such other persons as shall have rendered special services to the Company.

 The Company shall be managed by a Committee consisting of 9 members elected in accordance with Rule 19 who shall elect a Chairman, Secretary and Treasurer.
 The President shall be an ex-officio member of the Committee.
 No paid officer of the Company may be a Committee member (or official).

 The election and expulsion of members other than life members shall rest solely with the Committee.

 Application for active and associate membership shall be made in writing or by email to the Secretary who shall submit the same to the Committee for its decision.

 Prior to election all candidates for active membership shall satisfy the Committee as to their musical and/or dancing/acting ability.
 If at any time thereafter an active member’s musical and/or dancing/acting ability shall in the opinion of the Committee be in doubt, that member may be required to re-audition before re-joining the Company.
 Similarly, any active member not taking part in the performance of any season without, in the opinion of the Committee, a good and sufficient reason shall be required to seek re-election as above.

 The voting on applications for membership shall be taken either by ballot or otherwise as the meeting considering such application may decide but no candidate shall be elected an active member of the Company unless he or she shall receive in his or her favour the votes of at least two thirds of the members of the Committee personally present at the meeting called to consider such applications.